 The price advisory grade takes the following factors into account:

 - alcohol percentage

-When the price advisory grade is 0 ('zero'), it means that there is no sufficient data of the bottle to calculate the price advisory grade.
+A price advisory grade of 0 ('zero') means that there is no sufficient data of the bottle to calculate the price advisory grade.
 In the first example you see three Macallan's where the vintage and age is not known.
 Therefore the price advisory grade is 0.